Alfresco/alfresco-content-app/docs/features/search-results.md

 # Search Results

-When you type text in the Search Input component, you will see the Search Results page.
+When you type queries into the Search Input component, the application will return the Search Results in a page.
+From the search results page you can open files and perform various actions depending on the permissions available for the selected item.

 ![Search Results](../images/aca-search-results.png)